Pretoria FM: Rebranding to Pretoria FM

 In May 2013 at the MTN Radio Awards, Radio Pretoria was crowned as the radio station with the most loyal listeners.
 This achievement was repeated in and once again in 2021.
 On 9 May 2015, it was reported that, following 17 months of negotiations between the Independent Communications Authority of South Africa (ICASA) and Pretoria FM, ICASA agreed to issue new community radio licences to Pretoria FM and eight other community radio stations which broadcast under the Pretoria banner in the five northern provinces of South Africa, being Radio Drakensberg, Radio Dagbreek, Radio Magaliesberg, Radio Tafelkop, Radio Naboom, Radio Kransberg, Radio Ysterberg and Radio Wolkberg.

 On 20 July 2015, the erstwhile Radio Pretoria announced its renaming as Pretoria FM.
 The aforesaid eight community radio stations would also be broadcasting under the Pretoria FM brand.
 On 6 March 2021, Pretoria FM introduced a new transmitter on the frequency 107.9FM, servicing Rustenburg, Brits, Marikana, Mooinooi, Kroondal, Broederstroom and parts of Hartbeespoort.

 The station's acting chief executive officer is Hennie Koortzen.

-The purpose for the station (to keep Afrikaans on the air)

-Pretoria FM's vision is to be a nationwide network of Afrikaans stations that: